I saw a job vacancy today, for Public Health England.

 So the environment that I'm used to seems diammetrically opposite to that of the NHS.
 I don't suppose I should be too surprised, since the salaries are diammetrically opposite too, so there are probably very few people who'd apply for both.
 In development terms, we've hit an OR!

 It's even more colvoluted in my case, since I worked at these banks through my own consultancy company.
 I'd agree a contract with the bank for six months, a year, and at six-months-plus-one, I'd be out of the door, unless something else was agreed.
-So there'd be no record of Company X employing Pete, rather one of Company X entering into an agreement with Pete's Company Ltd. I guess many HR people would not think to look at those records, especially when many of my key contracts were, say, 1995-2005 - a while ago.
+So there'd be no record of Company X employing Fred, say, rather one of Company X entering into an agreement with Fred's Company Ltd. I guess many HR people would not think to look at those records, especially when many of my key contracts were, say, 1995-2005 - a while ago.
 Of course, I worked after that, but I wouldn't necessarily hold these people up as referees.
 Irrespective of the NHS or not, I'm not sure how that would work.

 So I'm currently left stumped by this application form.
 There is a contact mentioned on the job spec, so I have emailed them to ask.
 But my wife (a practise nurse) constantly reminds me about how rubbish the software is where she works, and if the NHS has a de facto exclusion of anybody who's been good enough to work for a bank, then I might have found the reason why.